w3f/polkadot-wiki/docs/general/polkadot-vault.md

 The Polkadot Vault app rebranding is live on [iOS](https://apps.apple.com/us/app/parity-signer/id1218174838) and [Android](https://play.google.com/store/apps/details?id=io.parity.signer) devices.
-The source code of all version can be downloaded on
+The source code of all versions can be downloaded on
 [the GitHub repo](https://github.com/paritytech/parity-signer/releases).

 The Polkadot Vault app is an air-gapped cold storage solution for all users, including developers